What is a Unit Linked Insurance Plan?

 *Subject to prevailing tax laws

 |LIQUIDITY||Funds can be withdrawn within a year but 1% of the fund value is deducted.||Limited liquidity due to an initial lock-in period of 5 plus years.|

 |FUND MANAGEMENT CHARGES||Fund management charges are high.||Fund management charges are low.|

 Making the Most of Your Unit Linked Insurance Plan

 - Foresee the long term: The most important thing about ULIP is that they are long term investments.
 You stand to gain the most if you stay invested till maturity.
 They are not short term investment vehicles to earn quick gains.

-- Be clear of the Objective: the prime objective should be to have adequate life insurance cover to protect yourself from unforeseen events.
+- Be clear: The prime objective should be to have adequate life insurance cover to protect yourself from unforeseen events.
 Work out the required life cover on the basis of your age, income, and dependents.

-- Switches: You could switch your investments from one fund to another in case of changes in the risk profile for a nominal charge.
+- Switches: You could switch your investments from one fund to another in case of changes in the risk profile.

 India has come a long way from manually exchanging bonds under a tree, today we have several options of financial products that will help an individual invest his earnings depending on his needs, limitations, risk appetite and financial goals.
-Shriram life growth plus ULIP does exactly that.
+Shriram life Growth Plus does exactly that.